Oryzone/PHPoAuthUserData/README.md

 ### A small example

-I hope to have time to write a dedicated blog post to present a small example that explains, step by step, how to write a new extractor.
+I wrote [a dedicated blog post](http://loige.com/writing-a-new-extractor-for-php-oauth-user-data/) to present a small example that explains, step by step, how to write a new extractor.
-In the meanwhile you can have a look at the [currently existing extractors](src/OAuth/UserData/Extractor/).

 ## Contributors